Brendan Angelides

-Brendan Angelides, better known by his previous stage names Eskmo and Welder, is an American electronic music producer and composer.
+Brendan Angelides, formerly known by his stage names Eskmo and Welder, is an American electronic music producer and composer.
 He has released music on the record labels Interscope, Ninja Tune, Planet Mu, and Warp Records.
-In a 2010 review, rock music critic Robert Christgau credited Angelides with "Just the kind of weird background music that's guaranteed to engross whenever you lend it both ears".
+NPR's Bob Boilen described him as "part musician, part magician". to introduce his 2015 Tiny Desk Performance.

+Angelides has composed scores for film, television, and videogames.
+In 2024, he was nominated for a BAFTA Award for his score on Ubisoft's Assassin's Creed Mirage.
+Television series include the entire seven seasons of Showtime's Billions, Showtime's Superpumped, Netflix's 13 Reasons Why and Netflix's Echoes.
+Most recently, Angelides co-composed the score for Darren Aronofsky's Postcard From Earth, alongside his collaborators in the Echo Society, which is showing for two years at the Las Vegas Sphere.

 Career

 Albums

 Angelides' self-titled album, Eskmo, was released on Ninja Tune in 2010.
 BBC Music said of the album "..Sufficient mind-melting invention here – prior reference points or otherwise – to render Eskmo a hotter property than that chilly moniker might immediately imply."
 He released the Language and "Terra" EPs on Ancestor in 2012 and 2013 respectively.

-In 2015, his follow up album SOL, a concept album about the sun, was released on Apollo / R&S records.
+In 2015, his follow up album SOL, a concept album about the Sun, was released on Apollo / R&S records.
 It featured the artwork of UK feather sculpture artist Kate MccGwire.

 In April 2017, Interscope released the original score album written by Angelides for the Netflix series 13 Reasons Why.
 Alongside the score, it featured a cover song of Yazoo's "Only You" produced by Angelides for Selena Gomez.
-Earlier in 2017, Milan Records released the original score for the Showtime series "Billions."
+Earlier in 2017, Milan Records released the original score for the Showtime series Billions.

+In 2023, Angelides released Oxygen on his own imprint Ancestor, intertwining his signature electronic palette with an array of orchestral incantations performed by the London Contemporary Orchestra.

-Film / TV
+Film / TV / video games

-Angelides is the composer for all 4 seasons of Netflix's original series 13 Reasons Why and all 6 seasons of Showtime's TV series Billions.
+Angelides is the composer for all four seasons of Netflix's original series 13 Reasons Why and all seven seasons of Showtime's TV series Billions.
 In 2020, he scored the feature film Naked Singularity and the VR experience Minimum Mass, followed by Super Pumped: The Battle For Uber (Showtime) and Echoes (Netflix) in 2022.

+In 2023, he composed the soundtrack for Assassin's Creed Mirage, working with the New York Arabic Orchestra, Layth Siddiq and Akram Haddad.
+He was nominated for a BAFTA for his work.

+Angelides also composed music for Darren Aronofsky's Postcard from Earth film alongside the Echo Society, which was premiered at the Sphere in Las Vegas.